Burnout Recovery Feels Slow for a Reason (What’s Actually Happening)

 What are the stages of burnout recovery?

-Common stages of burnout recovery include extreme exhaustion, nervous system stabilization, gradual return of mental capacity, and life restructuring.
+Exhaustion, stabilization, return of mental capacity, and life restructuring.

 Why does burnout recovery take so long?